 D. The ‘dying and rising god’ in a text of North-Western Semitic origin

 In the Hittite capital of Ḫattuša, many texts have been found that reflect non-Anatolian traditions, including those originating in Syria and the Levant.
-Some of these traditions made their way to Ḫattuša following the expansion of Hittite hegemony in Syria in the second half of the second millennium, and the Hittite culture had absorbed local elements.
+Some of these traditions made their way to Ḫattuša following the expansion of Hittite hegemony in Syria in the second half of the second millennium BCE, when the Hittite culture had absorbed local elements.
 Other traditions arrived indirectly, mediated by the Hurrian kingdom of Kizuwatna, located in Cilicia—between Hatti, Mittani and the cities of northern Syria—which witnessed the settlement of many cults from Syrian cities such as Aleppo and Allalaḫ (Mukiš).
 Following the annexation of Kizuwatna to Hatti at the end of the 15th century BCE, Syrio-Hurrian traditions also made their way to Hatti.
 The composition discussed below, The Myth of Elkunirša, Ašertu and the Storm-God, which was found in three different fragmentary manuscripts, belongs to these groups of texts.

 The Myth of Elkunirša, Ašertu and the Storm-God (CTH 342.1)

 In terms of literary genre, the work in question is defined as historiola: A mythic story culminating with a ritual that is linked to a particular section of the plot.
 The first part of the story in this work is known in the research literature both because it has survived relatively intact, and because its content and protagonists are reminiscent of other texts from the ancient Near East and the Mediterranean Basin.
 The text recounts how Ašertu tried to seduce the Storm-God, but he refused her advances and told her husband, Elkunirša, about it.
-The latter instructed the Storm-God to be cruel to Ašertu, and he thereby told her that he has killed all her sons, whom she mourned for seven years.
+The latter instructed the Storm-God to be cruel to Ašertu, and he thereby told her that he, the Storm-God, has killed all her sons, whom she mourned for seven years.
 It is further narrated that while Ašertu and Elkunirša were preparing for sleep, Elkunirša instructed his wife to do to the Storm-God as she pleased (apparently in response to the Storm-God’s actions).
-The Storm-God’s ally heard this, and immediately flew to him to warn him not to drink wine with Ašertu.
+The Storm-God’s goddess ally heard this, and immediately flew to him to warn him not to drink wine with Ašertu.
 Henceforth the text is very broken, but its fragments reveal the events surrounding the Storm-God, who is eventually punished, probably by Ašertu.
 This punishment will be our main concern.
 At the end of the story, instructions are given for performing a purification ritual against sorcery, in relation to the aforementioned punishment.

 The text is written in Hittite, but several characteristics indicate its north-western Semitic origin.
 First, two of the story’s protagonists are the Levantine gods, ˀl-qn-ˀrṣ and Aṯrt, who in the Hittite writing system—which reflects Canaanite pronunciation—became Elkunirša and Ašertu.
 Second, the number of sons of Ashera in this historiola derives from the round number 70; the same number of the sons of Aṯirat in the Levantine literature.
 However, since the composer sought to enumerate the sons of Aṯirat in parallelism: